SystemsApproach/ops/preface.rst

 =======

 The cloud is ubiquitous.
-Everyone uses the cloud to either access or deliver services, but not everyone will build a cloud.
+Everyone uses the cloud to either access or deliver services, but not everyone will build and operate a cloud.
 So why should anyone care about how to turn a pile of servers and switches into a 24/7 service delivery platform?
 That's what Google, Microsoft, Amazon and the other cloud providers do for us, and they do a perfectly good job of it.

 The answer, we believe, is that the cloud is becoming ubiquitous in another way, as it moves from hundreds of datacenters to tens of